 Sailor

-Sail into Japanese legend with the King of Pen Urashima Tarō Limited Edition a limited edition of only 50 pieces.
+Sail into Japanese legend with the Urashima Tarō Limited Edition a limited edition of only 50 pieces.
 Crafted using the traditional Maki-e technique and decorated with shimmering Raden inlays, this fountain pen brings to life the timeless tale of Urashima Tarō and his journey to the Dragon Palace.
 Created by master artisan Ikki Moroike, every detail reflects decades of skill and artistry.

 The Legend of Urashima Tarō